Overview

 The following suggestions go a long way toward preventing “drive-by” PRs, and ensure that our investment in new contributors is rewarded by them coming back and becoming regulars.

-• If someone opens a PR that fixes an issue labeled Good First Issue, let them know their PR is getting extra attention to make the process easier.
-Additionally, once the PR is merged, help them find a follow-up issue.
+, let them know their PR is getting extra attention to make the process easier.
+Additionally, once the PR is merged, help them find a follow-up issue. - Suggest a related